"Risk something or forever sit with your dreams."

 Throughout his journey, Evan was fortunate to be mentored by some of the most respected names in goaltending development, including Stu Gould, Gregg Naumenko, Jared Rutledge, Tim Anderson, and Ryan Honick.
 These coaches played a pivotal role in helping him craft his identity in the crease—not just as a goalie, but as a leader, thinker, and student of the game.

 Now, Evan is passionate about giving back to the game that gave him so much.
-He’s returned to his roots with a mission: to mentor the next generation of goaltenders, especially those starting their journey just as he did in
+He’s returned to his roots with a mission: to mentor the next generation of goaltenders, especially those starting their journey just like he did.

 -